Juris Doctor (J.D.)

 a.
 Legacy Mentor Program

 The Legacy Mentor Program is designed to provide law students with opportunities to interact with members of the legal profession, to understand the social and ethical responsibilities of the legal profession, and to prepare students to create change, serve others, and contribute to the profession.
 The mentorship program is a graduation requirement at the School of Law.
-All full-time and part-time students are required to enroll in the mentorship program each semester starting with the first semester the student attends Concordia through the student’s sixth semester.
+All full-time and part-time students are required to enroll in the mentorship program each regular semester starting with the first regular semester the student attends Concordia through the student’s sixth semester.
 (Transfer students must contact the Director of Experiential Learning to create a course plan to complete the mentorship requirement.)
 A total of two (2) credit hours are awarded for successful completion of the mentorship requirements.
-It is the student's responsibility to work with the Student Records Coordinator and ensure he or she is enrolled in the appropriate level of mentorship each semester until the graduation requirement is complete.
+It is the student's responsibility to ensure the student is enrolled in the appropriate level of mentorship each semester until the graduation requirement is complete.

 b.
 Pro Bono Service Requirement